New Jersey Liquor Laws

 However, not all voices have been in favor of modernizing alcohol regulation in New Jersey.
 Owners of liquor stores and wholesale liquor distributors are worried that granting more liquor licenses, or expanding the terms of current liquor licenses, will squeeze them out of business.
 The president of the New Jersey Liquor Store Alliance, who also owns the Super Wine Warehouse in Paterson, NJ, told NorthJersey.com that extending liquor licenses to mass merchants that have their head offices outside the state will be too much competition for New Jersey-based stores.

-If the perspective seems contrary to what Louis Greenwald and other voices are claiming, that’s because such plans are usually put forward as a method of helping the “little guy,” says a broker who specializes in restaurant transactions.
-He tells NorthJersey.com that the current liquor licensing laws have been instrumental in keeping corporate chains out of the Garden State and encouraging smaller businesses to operate.
-Increasing the scope of licenses could cause big out-of-state competition to saturate New Jersey’s market.
+The current liquor licensing laws have been instrumental in keeping corporate chains out of the Garden State and encouraging smaller businesses to operate.
+Changing NJ alcohol laws to increase the scope of licenses could cause big out-of-state competition to saturate New Jersey’s market.

-The owner of a chain that has four locations in New Jersey insisted that changing the licensing rules has to be for reasons more logical than there simply being a strong lobby to reform the laws, especially if businesses that have played by the rules (for decades, in some cases) suddenly find themselves on the losing side of the change.
+The owner of a chain that has four locations in New Jersey insisted that changing the licensing rules has to be for reasons more logical than there simply being a strong lobby to reform the laws, especially if businesses that have played by the rules suddenly find themselves on the losing side of the change.
 He argues that if supermarkets are allowed up to 10 licenses, independent wine and liquor stores should also receive the same benefit.

-New Jersey Monthly Magazine provides another reason for the local resistance to loosening up the state’s retail consumption laws, which the publication says have not been updated since 1948: Smaller towns appreciate that a reduced limit on liquor licenses clamps down on the number of bars that operate and the “accompanying nuisances.”8 The sentiment may be a holdover from the days when the laws were written, as the dust of the end of the Prohibition era was still settling; only now, the stakes are higher, and popular culture has dramatically changed from the halcyon days of the mid-20th century.
+New Jersey Monthly Magazine provides another reason for the local resistance to loosening up the state’s retail consumption laws — which the publication says have not been updated since 1948 — smaller towns appreciate that a reduced limit on liquor licenses clamps down on the number of bars that operate and the “accompanying nuisances.”8 The sentiment may be a holdover from the days when the laws were written, but now the stakes are higher.

-For example, two bars in the Jersey Shore area – home to the infamous reality TV show of the same name, which was slammed by observers for promoting copious alcohol consumption as a lifestyle and disavowed by the borough where the show was filmed because of the “bad behavior” carried out while cameras were running, such as an alcohol-fueled assault at a bar – were at risk of having their liquor licenses suspended for serving underage customers.9,10,11
+For example, two bars in the Jersey Shore area – home to the infamous reality TV show of the same name, which was slammed by observers for promoting copious alcohol consumption as a lifestyle and disavowed by the borough where the show was filmed because of the “bad behavior” carried out while cameras were running – were at risk of having their liquor licenses suspended for serving underage customers.7,8

 A Lack of Competition and Higher Prices

 But the bigger frustration, says NJBIZ, is that the resistance to reforming New Jersey’s retail consumption laws deprives the state of competition.
-The rigidity with which license holders are allowed to sit on their permits furthers a state of inequality that paralyzes the entire industry, and prevents New Jersey from developing local economic opportunities.
+License holders are allowed to sit on their permits furthers a state of inequality that paralyzes the entire industry and prevents New Jersey from developing local economic opportunities.

 The Dark Ages

-Meanwhile, the fight rages on, with no sign of resolution on the horizon.
-The executive director of Retailers for Responsible Liquor Licensing told a New Jersey radio station in December 2015 that the goal of his coalition was to “bring New Jersey out of the Dark Ages,” with regards the Garden State’s retail consumption laws.14
+Meanwhile, the fight goes on with no sign of resolution on the horizon.
+The executive director of Retailers for Responsible Liquor Licensing told a New Jersey radio station in December 2015 that the goal of his coalition was to “bring New Jersey out of the Dark Ages,” with regards the Garden State’s retail consumption laws.10

 What would be in it for New Jersey?
 The word competition is used a lot, but in 2011, the Food Marketing Institute carried out a study that went into some detail about what the state stood to gain if it relaxed its grip on liquor licenses.